PintoGideon/Portfolio-v2/README.md

 This is my second version of the website using HTML and Sass.
 Credit to Kevin Powell and Jonas schmedtmann for their tutorials on this topic.

-I put some effort into building this one and there are still some design issue that need to be taken care of.
+I put some effort into building this one and there are still some design issues that need to be taken care of.
-The fourth iteration of my personal site built with Gatsby and hosted with Netlify.

 📢 PSA for those who want to fork or copy this repo and use it for their own site: